 Sulphur Springs Collection of Pre-Nickelodeon Films

-Twenty-nine American and French films dating 1898-1906, from single-shot actualities to multi-shot dramas, including Edison films of the San Franciscoe earthquake and various Lubin dramas.
+Twenty-nine American and French films dating 1898-1906, from single-shot actualities to multi-shot dramas, including Edison films of the San Francisco earthquake and various Lubin dramas.

 UCLA Preserved Silent Animation

-Eleven silent animation film from the UCLA Film and Television Archive, from 1900 to 1928, covering different types of animation, backed up ith extnesive notes.
+Eleven silent animation film from the UCLA Film and Television Archive, from 1900 to 1928, covering different types of animation, backed up with extensive notes.
 All content is downloadable.

 Clips from 100 years of filming wildlife, with thirteen (so far) precious titles from the silent era, from filmmakers such as Percy Smith, Oliver Pike and Cherry Kearton.
 Bioscope guide here.

-There are many other sites with a small number of clips, and some which are only available to university users (e.g. Film and Sound Online, which has many First World War titles from the Imperial War Museum).
+There are many other sites with a small number of clips, and some which are only available to university users (e.g. JISC MediaHub, which has many First World War titles from the Imperial War Museum).
 There are a number of download sites offering public domain (US) titles, but most of these films turn up on the Internet Archive in any case.